 As I started eating tofu more often, a lot of family members expressed concern based on rumors that they had heard about soy being bad to consume.
 I am not a health professional and do not want to give detailed health advice but after some research on my own, I came to the conclusion that tofu is a healthy option for me and my diet.
 Like anything, you should consume everything in moderation and maybe not eat soy for every single meal.
 I have tofu about 1-2 times per week.

-How much protein in tofu?: I found THIS article on Healthline that details tofu nutritional facts.
+Wondering how much protein in tofu?
 Tofu is a great source of protein containing 8 grams of protein per 3.5 ounce serving of tofu.
 It’s high in iron, calcium, and magnesium and overall a great alternative to meat in a plant based diet.

 How to Prepare Tofu:

-How to Press Tofu: I go into detail in my video (see above) on how to press tofu both with a tofu press and using random objects you have lying around your kitchen.
+I go into detail in my video (see above) on how to press tofu both with a tofu press and using random objects you have lying around your kitchen.
 I use THIS tofu press.
 I also have a FULL COMPREHENSIVE post all about how and why to press your tofu.
 Check that out HERE.

 For the longest time, I resisted getting a tofu press since I already have SO MANY extra kitchen gadgets lying around.
 But after getting to the point that I was wasting SO MANY paper towels pressing tofu multiple times per week, I figured that it was time.